 10. Plugins and Themes Interference

-Another big challenge with WordPress is interference between plugins and themes.
-In some cases, a plugin might conflict with a theme or another plugin, which can break your website.
-This is often due to code conflicts between the two.
-In other cases, a plugin or theme might not be compatible with the latest WordPress version, which can also break your website.
+One major challenge with WordPress is the potential conflict between plugins and themes.
+A plugin may sometimes clash with a theme or another plugin, causing website issues.
+This usually happens because of code conflicts.
+Additionally, a plugin or theme might not be compatible with the latest WordPress version, leading to website problems.

 11. Design Issues

-WordPress has some design limitations, which can be an issue for designers.
-For example, it isn’t easy to create a custom homepage layout with WordPress without using a third-party theme.
-Additionally, the default WordPress themes are not very impressive, and they can be challenging to customize.
-If you want to create a truly unique design, you must need a WordPress developer or designer.
+WordPress has design limitations that can be problematic for designers.
+Creating a custom homepage layout isn’t easy without a third-party theme.
+The default themes aren’t impressive and can be hard to customize.
+For a unique design, you need a WordPress developer or designer.

 12. Somewhat Weak Security

-While WordPress has come a long way in terms of security, it is still not as secure as some other content management systems.
-This is because WordPress is open-source and, therefore, more vulnerable to security threats.
-Additionally, WordPress websites are often hacked due to vulnerabilities in plugins and themes.
+Though WordPress has improved its security, it’s still less secure than some other content management systems because it’s open-source and more exposed to threats.
+WordPress sites often get hacked due to vulnerabilities in plugins and themes.

 13. Lack of Uniqueness